srdsoumya/Test/README.md

 > Less code more power without knowing AWS cloud.

 This is a reusable AWS Java tech component can be used as maven dependency for other projects.
-It integrated with aws SNS sdk and provide commonly and frequently used functions with additional scope, without writing much code to communicate with Amazon Simple Notification Service.
+It integrated with SNS sdk and provide commonly and frequently used functions with additional scope, without writing much code to communicate with Amazon Simple Notification Service.

 ## Getting started